<span style='font-size: 18px;'>Spokesman Books</span>

 Social Spokesman

-Spokesman Books have Facebook and MySpace pages and have a Twitter account: @SpokesmanBooks.
+Spokesman Books has a Facebook page and a Twitter account: @SpokesmanBooks.

 You can keep up to date with our latest events around the UK and internationally and invite your friends to join in.